Alexandre Boulerice

-Alexandre Boulerice (/fr/; born June 18, 1973) is a Canadian politician who has represented the riding of Rosemont—La Petite-Patrie in the House of Commons of Canada as a member of the New Democratic Party (NDP) since the 2011 election.
+Alexandre Boulerice (/fr/; born June 18, 1973) is a Canadian politician who was the member of parliament (MP) for the riding of Rosemont—La Petite-Patrie in the House of Commons of Canada from 2011 to 2026 as a member of the New Democratic Party (NDP).
+Boulerice was the NDP's deputy leader from 2019 to 2026 and formerly served as its Quebec lieutenant.
+He is the Quebec Solidaire candidate for Gouin in the 2026 Quebec election.

-He is currently the NDP's Quebec lieutenant; he was appointed as the Deputy Leader of the New Democratic Party on March 11, 2019, by party leader Jagmeet Singh.
-As of the 2019 federal election, Boulerice is the only NDP MP from Quebec and since the 2025 federal election, he is the only NDP MP from east of Winnipeg.

 Early life and career

 Alexandre Boulerice was born June 18, 1973, in Saint-Jean-sur-Richelieu.
 He started working at age 15 as a lifeguard for the municipality and then went on to become pool manager.
 After his CEGEP years, he studied sociology at the Université de Montréal and completed graduate coursework in political science at McGill University, though he did not earn a master's degree.

 Subsequently, he worked as a TV journalist (LCN, TVA), while being involved in his local union as vice-president of local 687 of the Canadian Union of Public Employees (CUPE).
 He has also worked for a community group, l'Union des travailleurs et travailleuses accidentés de Montréal (UTTAM).
 He then became a communications consultant for CUPE.